 Well, it's been more like 6 weeks but the outside coop is finally finished.
 My son (the builder) says he doesn't want to see any more wire for a couple months.
-I told him I could put something on the page and he might get a construction job, but he just looked at me and shook his head.

 Here is the outside access from the barn to the outside run.
 It is made from two pieces of oak barn siding that was left over, and is pulled up from the outside of the coop via a rope and pulley.

 There is a ramp on the inside but they don't seem to need it but I'll leave it there.

 This is a view of the coop.
 It is about 15 x 15 and the roost is a piece of old log that has it's own complement of bugs living inside.
 This was taken today, the first time they have been outside in the coop.
 The coop is covered with chicken wire just in case there are any chicken hawks hanging around the area.
 The main fencing is welded wire, stapled to the beams.
 There is a gate on the right side for access.